-13 Past EC decisions can also be considered in the context of a facial 12(b)(1) challenge: Courts are free to rely on "public records . . . and letter decisions of governmental agencies."
+Past EC decisions can also be considered in the context of a facial 12(b)(1) challenge: Courts are free to rely on "public records . . . and letter decisions of governmental agencies."
 Jackson v.
 City of Columbus, 194 F.3d 737, 745 (6th Cir.
 1999).

-14 Other EC decisions similarly demonstrate that the Commission does discuss extraterritorial conduct and effects when a cartel reaches beyond Europe.
+Other EC decisions similarly demonstrate that the Commission does discuss extraterritorial conduct and effects when a cartel reaches beyond Europe.
 In its Rubber Chemicals decision, for example, the EC reported that "Bayer offered its support for Crompton/Uniroyal's price increase initiative in Europe and North America on several occasions in the first quarter of 2001."
-EC Rubber Chemicals Decision, Exhibit 1 to Outokumpu's Reply ¶144, App. .
-And in the EC Decision concerning specialty graphite, the Commission provided descriptions of "International Working Level meetings," including one in which the participants agreed to a schedule of worldwide price increases, "with an initial growth of 20% in the U.S. and Europe as from October 1993."
-EC Graphite Decision, Exhibit 3 to Outokumpu's Reply ¶132-134, App. .
+EC Rubber Chemicals Decision, Exhibit 1 to Outokumpu's Reply ¶144, JA0632.
+And in the EC Decision concerning specialty graphite, the Commission provided descriptions of "International Working Level meetings," including one in which the participants agreed to a schedule of worldwide price increases, "with an initial growth of 20% mention of U.S. conduct or effects in the Commission's ACR Decision.